What is Achilles Tendonitis? How is it Treated in Singapore?

 Symptoms of Achilles Tendonitis

-When you’re experiencing any of these symptoms, you could have Achilles tendonitis and may require treatment from an orthopaedic surgeon in Singapore:
+When you’re experiencing any of these symptoms, you could have Achilles tendonitis and may require specialist treatment from an orthopaedic surgeon in Singapore:

 - Pain and stiffness in your Achilles tendon in the morning